oracle/pgql-lang/pages/pgql-1.1-spec.md

      , (n) -> (w) -> (m)
 ```

-The query is semantically equivalent to:
+This query is semantically equivalent to:

 ```sql
 SELECT n, m, w